Swayam4717/communication_support/README.md

 - Implemented in Child Mode using `expo-speech-recognition`.
 - Real Android speech recognition has been verified.
+- The child taps an option first, then practises the generated speech phrase for that selected option.
+- Speech phrases are generated from the parent speech pattern, such as `I want {option}` or `I feel {option}`.
+If no pattern exists, the app falls back to `I want {option}`.
+- Simple option labels such as `Rice` become phrases like `I want rice`; complete phrases such as `I need help`, `Stop`, `Yes`, and `No` are used as-is.
-- Speech recognition compares the live transcript against all known parent-provided options.
+- Speech recognition validates the selected option's practice phrase only.
+It no longer chooses between all options.
-- Confident, non-ambiguous speech matches select the matched option but do not auto-submit.
+- The app tracks phrase progress in order, word by word.
+Later words are not accepted until earlier words are completed.
+- A prominent feedback card shows calm next-step guidance such as `Try again / Say: want`, `Good / Now say: rice`, or `Good / Ready to send`.
 - Child still manually presses Send Answer.
-- Word-level feedback highlights matched, current, pending, and retry words so the child/tester can see how close the spoken phrase is.
+- Word-level feedback highlights completed, current, and pending words so the child/tester can see what to say next.
-- The `Practise by typing` input uses the same matching and word-feedback path as microphone speech, but does not appear as a live microphone transcript.
-- One-word options can match longer spoken phrases when the target word is heard as a whole word, such as `Water` matching `I want water`.
-- If the child has manually tapped an answer, speech/typed practice will not override it with a different option.
-The feedback shows both the heard option and the selected option.
+- A hidden `Tester transcript` input can be revealed by tapping the `Say this: ...` practice phrase five times.
+It uses the same ordered practice logic as microphone speech and is for quiet testing only.
+- Speech or typed testing never changes the selected option and never auto-submits.

 ## Setup And Readiness